Don’t issue production orders, PM tells NA Speaker

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Prime Minister Imran Khan has asked the Speaker of National Assembly not to issue production orders as convicted persons should not come from jail to address the parliament.
+ISLAMABAD: Prime Minister Imran Khan has asked the Speaker National Assembly not to issue production orders as convicted persons should not come from jail to address the Parliament.

-The premier has also asked his national legislature’s colleagues not to allow corrupt members to express their views in the National Assembly since they had created hurdle in the speeches from the treasury benches.
-He has maintained that people of Pakistan have mandated the PTI for breaking the status quo and to take on corrupt elements by waging a decisive war against them.
+The premier has also asked his national legislatures colleague not to allow corrupt members to express their views in the National Assembly since they had created hurdle in the speeches from the treasury benches.
+He has maintained that people of Pakistan have mandated the PTI for breaking status quo and to take on corrupt elements with waging a decisive war against them.

 Imran Khan advised parliamentarians of ruling coalition group to actively play their role in the process to get the budget passed from National Assembly.
 He regretted opposition’s attempts to disrupt proceedings of the House during budget debate.